A logo of a casino chip

 Introducing the Dyop®

-The “Revolutionary” Method for Measuring Acuity (Visual Clarity)
+The “Revolutionary” Method for Measuring Visual Clarity (Acuity)

 Vision is a dynamic process inherent in all animals.
-Our eyes are biological machines, and the world we see is dynamic, NOT static.
-Our eyes are biological sensors to detect motion, distance, and colors, to enable us to detect predators and game, and to eat rather than be eaten.
-To be effective and efficient, vision has to be a dynamic and autonomic process, where we are totally unaware of the visual process mechanics.
+The world we see is dynamic, NOT static.
+Our eyes function as biological machines to enable us to detect motion, distance, and colors so that we can detect predators and game and eat rather than be eaten.

 Chromatic Triangulation